Faculty / Departement ⤶ |

 Units : Laboratory for Functional Anatomy | ULB390

 The research themes of this joint team (LABO - LAF) include all anatomical, physiological, functional and biomechanical aspects of the musculoskeletal system.
 Projects are aimed both at improving knowledge of morphology and biomechanics, and at developing innovative methods of movement analysis and practical or clinical applications.
 This involves innovative approaches to multidimensional data collection and analysis (including the organization of complex experimental protocols, the construction of experimental set-ups, the adaptation and creation of hardware, and the development of algorithms and modeling methods).
-The resources found at the LAF make it unique in its field, as it is one of the only places in the world to bring together so many resources (motion analysis, medical imaging, body donation, etc.) with a truly multidisciplinary team that is well trained to deal with the various aspects required for this research.
-Current research projects: - Evaluation and calculation of curvature profiles of the entire spine, as well as measurements of variations in thoracic geometry using a digitized manual anatomical double palpation method (a probe on each hand enabling distance measurements dynamically during respiratory movement) (PhD thesis supervision and collaboration with the Neurosurgery department). - Measurement of sagittal balance using force (AMTI) and dynamic pressure (RsScan) platforms. - Analysis of spatio-temporal parameters and changes in center of pressure and plantar pressures during walking in healthy subjects and those suffering from low back pain. - Validation of virtual reality methods for assessing mobility and proprioception of the cervical spine. - Creation of specific musculoskeletal models, including the creation of lever arms in different body joints: hip, ankle, knee, shoulder and jaw. - Development of an original software program, 'lhpFusionBox', for the fusion of heterogeneous data, enabling these data to be integrated into the same spatio-temporal space, and quantified.
-This software is used for most of LAF's doctoral theses.
+The resources found within the LABO make it unique in its field, as it is one of the only places in the world to bring together so many resources (motion analysis, medical imaging, body donation, etc.) with a truly multidisciplinary team that is well trained to deal with the various aspects required for this research.
+Current research projects Combined approach of optoelectronic plethysmography and geometric morphometry applied to the quantification of respiratory patterns Morpho-functional quantification of musculoskeletal structures involved in respiratory mechanics (clinical and paleoanthropological) Morpho-functional quantification of anatomical structures involved in the stabilization of the lumbar spine, including the thoraco-lumbar fascia.
+Quantification of movement by “procrustean movement” analysis applied to the trunk in modern humans and hominins Evaluation and quantification of curvature profiles of the entire spine, as well as measurements of variations in thoracic geometry using a digitized manual anatomical palpation method.
+Relation of these curvature profiles to dynamic measurements of spinal mobility, gait and clinical assessments.
+Measurement of sagittal balance using force (AMTI) and RsScan dynamic pressure platforms. - Analysis of spatio-temporal parameters, center of pressure and plantar pressures during walking in healthy subjects and those suffering from low back pain.
+Validation of virtual reality methods for assessing mobility and proprioception of the cervical spine.
+Creation of specific musculoskeletal models, including the creation of lever arms in different body joints: hip, ankle, knee, shoulder and jaw.

 • Région bruxelloise